-The Civic Trust Awards also delivers an Awards scheme in recognition of architect and founding figure of universal design, Selwyn Goldsmith.
+The Civic Trust Awards are proud to deliver an Awards scheme in recognition of architect and founding figure of universal design, Selwyn Goldsmith.

-The Selwyn Goldsmith Award for Universal Design is sponsored by Queen Elizabeth Olympic Park and is delivered in parallel with the Civic Trust Awards application process, all CTA entries are automatically considered for the Selwyn Goldsmith Award.
-The winner will be selected by a specially convened panel of universal design experts with the announcement made at the Awards Ceremony in March each year.
+Established in 2011, the Selwyn Goldsmith Awards for Universal Design is delivered in parallel with the Civic Trust Awards application process, with all CTA entries considered for the Selwyn Goldsmith Awards.
+Winners are selected by a specially convened panel of universal design experts with the announcement made at the Awards Ceremony in March each year.

 Mr Goldsmith wrote the groundbreaking manual Designing for the disabled, published in 1963, which became the indispensable access guide for built-environment professionals.
 Following interviews with wheelchair users for the 1967 edition of the book, Mr Goldsmith designed dropped kerbs which have since become a feature in public-realm environments around the world.
 The third edition of Designing for the disabled was used to inform the guidance documentation accompanying Part M of the Building Regulations in 1992.

 In the 1970s, while working for the Department of the Environment, he produced accessible housing reports which were widely accepted as standards for public sector housing.
 In the 1980s Mr Goldsmith began surveying toileting provision to find out why women so frequently had to queue for toilets in public places, while men did not.
 His surveys suggested a great disparity in male and female toileting provision.

 Mr Goldsmith’s book Universal design, published in 2000, outlined his shift in thinking from ‘designing for disabled people' to ‘universal design’, which focuses on making buildings safe and convenient for use by everybody, including disabled people.